King's Buildings Campus

 You will also take courses in subjects other than mathematics.

-You will receive support from MathsBase, our popular walk-in help centre, and from our Student Learning Advisor.
+You will receive support from MathsBase, the popular walk-in help centre, and from the Student Learning Advisor.

 Year 2